flaneurette/Artisan/README.md

 1. Edit dashboard/configuration.php and define the database and paths.
 2. Import the Artisan SQL file into MySQL
 4. Goto the /dashboard/ and login with: username: admin, password: admin.
-   The password can be changed in the admin panel under settings.
+   The password can be changed in the admin panel under admin settings.
 5. Change the mollie API key under settings to your Mollie API key.

 # Payment API